ArjixWasTaken/Nyaa-Utility/README.md

 =================

 Changes on the new version!:
 -   Fixed a bug with the notifications.
-(There is a high chance that you have to  all of your user data in order to fix this.)
+(There is a high chance that you have to reset all of your user data in order to fix this.)

 So, this extension has the following features: